 The sides are so stylistically distinct that Hosono credited the songwriting on Side B to a nom-de-plume.
 Side B is the pop side.
 It’s still pretty weird (this is a Hosono record, what do you want) and it doesn’t exactly make concessions to the listener, but it’s catchy and melodic, with clear and prominent rhythms.
 Listen to the incredible opening minute of Hepatitis: there’s only one spare, sporadic beat (it's not even there, to start with) and one solitary melody line, but you catch the rhythm right away.

 So -- one morning last week, I was listening to Cochin Moon on my bike ride to work.
 I’d woken before dawn.
 The sun was up when I got outside, but stuck behind a curtain of clouds.
 Then, as Hum Ghar Sajan was beginning — as its high, happy, peaceful melodies escaped from behind their own veils of mist — the clouds parted and the sun blazed forth.
-For those last few perfect minutes of the commute, I rode bathed in light.
+The song played on.
+I bathed in light.

 No comments: